rackspace/runway/docs/source/cfngin/configuration.rst

 Service Role
 ------------

-By default CFNgin doesn't specify a service role when executing changes to CloudFormation stacks.
+By default Runway's CFNgin doesn't specify a service role when executing changes to CloudFormation stacks.
 If you would prefer that it do so, you can set ``service_role`` to be the ARN of the role that CFNgin should use when executing CloudFormation changes.